sig-0/pandoras-box/README.md

   -h, --help                           display help for command
 ```

+For any stress test run, there need to be funds on a specific address.
+The address that is in charge of funds distribution to subaccounts is the **first address** with index 0 in the
+specified mnemonic.

 To initiate a 100 transaction `EOA` stress test run on an Ethereum-compatible blockchain network with a JSON-RPC
 endpoint
 at `http://127.0.0.1:10002`, with batch limits being `5000`, and outputting the result to a file: